K-S-K/CV/Articles/02_SMSS/Article.md

 #### Project purpose.
 There are two of them:
 - To create a simple, intuitively understandable desktop SMS-sending manager inspired by the Outlook Express application;
 - To create my first .Net / C# application.
-I read a big book about .Net and C# in those days.
+I read my first book about .Net and C# by Andrew Troelsen in those days.

 #### The initial requirements of the project were:
 - Application must connect to the user terminal (GSM modem or cell phone);